EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 Exercise: Visualize the diffusion of the population vector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The population vector changes over time due to drift and diffusion.
-In our implementation, because of homogeneous neuron properties (equal parameters, equal weights, shared presynaptic neurons) the drift is zero.
+As mentioned above, the population vector changes over time due to drift and diffusion.
+In our implementation, because of homogeneous network properties (equal parameters, equal weights, shared presynaptic neurons) the drift is zero.

 Use your functions developed in the previous questions to study the diffusion of the population vector: